quickthyme/qroute/docs/reference.md

 **driveTo()**

 ```
-driveTo(QTRouteId,
+driveTo(QRouteId,
-        from: QTRoutable,
+        from: QRoutable,
-        input: QTRoutableInput,
+        input: QRoutableInput,
         animated: Bool,
-        completion: QTRoutableCompletion?)
+        completion: QRoutableCompletion?)
 ```
-Commands the `QTRouteDriver` to navigate to any other route in the hierarchy, regardless of location.
+Commands the `QRouteDriver` to navigate to any other route in the hierarchy, regardless of location.
-Calling this method will cause the `driver` to follow the nearest path to the destination route, raising the navigation events along the way to your custom `QTRouteResolving` `resolvers`.
+Calling this method will cause the `driver` to follow the nearest path to the destination route, raising the navigation events along the way to your custom `QRouteResolving` `resolvers`.
 Pass any dependency requirements via the `input` parameter.

 <br />

-### *QTRouteResolving* QTRouteResolver
+### *QRouteResolving* QRouteResolver

-The `resolver` is where you implement the actual navigation within your application by responding to navigation events triggered by the `QTRouteDriver`.
-The project includes a general purpose `QTRouteResolver` which supports composition, or you can build one from scratch.
+The `resolver` is where you implement the actual navigation within your application by responding to navigation events triggered by the `QRouteDriver`.
+The project includes a general purpose `QRouteResolver` which supports composition, or you can build one from scratch.
 It is normal to have several of these in your project.
-The [Example App](https://github.com/quickthyme/qtroute-example-ios) contains several resolver examples that you can use as a template.
+The [Example App](https://github.com/quickthyme/qroute-example-ios) contains several resolver examples that you can use as a template.

- - **route: QTRoute** *(Required)*
+ - **route: QRoute** *(Required)*

 <br />

 **resolveRouteToChild()** *(Required)*

 ```
-resolveRouteToChild(QTRoute,
+resolveRouteToChild(QRoute,
-                    from: QTRoutable,
+                    from: QRoutable,
-                    input: QTRoutableInput,
+                    input: QRoutableInput,
                     animated: Bool,
-                    completion: QTRoutableCompletion)
+                    completion: QRoutableCompletion)
 ```
-The resolver is expected to perform the required steps to navigate to one of its *immediate logical descendants* matching the given `QTRoute`.
-If the navigation is successful, the resolver must invoke the `QTRoutableCompletion` block before exiting.
+The resolver is expected to perform the required steps to navigate to one of its *immediate logical descendants* matching the given `QRoute`.
+If the navigation is successful, the resolver must invoke the `QRoutableCompletion` block before exiting.
 Not invoking the completion handler will abort and cancel any remaining routing steps.

 <br />